Teaching Kids about Privacy Settings

 Secondly, remind them to be civilized as their audience or friends might not have privacy settings.
 Communication about digital privacy is not a one time conversational.
 Things change rapidly online and settings must also be reviewed regularly.
 Kids need to understand and remember the value of staying safe in the virtual world.

 Respect and empathy are some of the basic skills every person should learn in life.
 While we talk about privacy settings, privacy itself is a fundamental right of each and every individual.
-Teach your kids to respect the privacy of others around them.
+Teach your kids to respect the privacy of others around them, including teaching them about what internet privacy truly means.
 It might not be feasible if they share someone’s information without their consent or post a picture without asking them.
 Teach your children to be careful about using anyone’s electronic device outside your home as well.

 It is imperative to learn how to use the privacy settings for yourself first.
 This can be a challenge if you don’t even use the applications that your kids are using.
 If in doubt, just “Google it” for tips and resources about a particular website or app.